vedderb/bldc/lispBM/README.md

 (log-start can-id)
 ```

 Stop logging data on log device with can-id.
+Setting the id to -1 will send the data to VESC Tool.

 #### log-send-f32